contao/docs-archive/playground/custom-module/part2.md

 ##DCA list

 The list array is used to maintain the homepage of our module.
 Its purpose is to set up the user interface and provide a listing of records.
 It consists of four arrays that I will describe in a moment.
-Meanwhile I advise you to open a [developer’s guide](http://www.typolight.org/reference.html) to make you see better what I am talking about.
+Meanwhile I advise you to open the [manual](https://contao.org/en/manual/2.11/data-container-arrays.html) to make you see better what I am talking about.

 ###Sorting